Essential Online Databases for Environmental Research

 Need for Action

-Tracking environmental exposures in communities across Florida is important to finding potential links with disease outcomes.
+Tracking environmental exposures in communities is important to finding potential links with disease outcomes.
 Our homes should be free of exposures that negatively impact the health of our families.

 We should all have access to safe and clean public spaces.
 This requires the participation of federal, state, and local governments.